 Zandstra’s research integrates engineering and biological approaches and in the last several years, work in his lab has focused on using computer modelling and strict control of the microenvironment (niche engineering) to develop a deeper understanding of the regulatory networks that determine stem cell fate.
 He served as the Executive Director of Medicine by Design (2015-2017), and has co-founded three biotech companies.
 He is the Chief Scientific Officer at the Centre for Commercialization of Regenerative Medicine (CCRM), a Toronto-based regenerative medicine translation centre.
 In addition, Zandstra serves as the Scientific Founder and Chief Technology Officer for ExCellThera.
 This Canadian clinical stage cell therapy company focuses on development, manufacturing and distribution of expanded and genetically engineered hematopoietic stem cells for therapeutics treating blood diseases.
 He is the recipient of a number of awards and fellowships including: the Premier’s Research Excellence Award (2002), the E.W.R.
 Steacie Memorial Fellowship (2006), the John Simon Guggenheim Memorial Foundation Fellowship (2007), the McLean Award (2009), and the Till and McCulloch Award (2013).
 In 2015 Zandstra was elected as a fellow of the Royal Society of Canada and most recently was also the recipient of the 2017 Scale-Up and Manufacturing of Cell-Based Therapies Award from Engineering Conferences International.

-Check out his old page here!
+Check out his UBC Lab page here and his old page here!